 Portable Appliance Testing

 Walsh Electrical Services provides a Portable Appliance Testing (more commonly known as "PAT testing") service, complete with certification.
-We are registered with the NICEIC Portable Appliance Testing Scheme in addition to the Approved Contractor Scheme.
-We are also registered with RECI and the ECA.
+We are registered with the NICEIC Portable Appliance Testing Scheme in addition to the Approved Contractor Scheme, and are also registered with RECI and the ECA.
 Our PAT testing service covers portable and fixed appliances, regardless of whether these are 230V single phase, 110V Reduced Low Voltage (RLV) or 400V three-phase/three-phase and neutral assets.
-All work is carried out strictly in accordance with the 4th Edition of the Code of Practice for the In-service Inspection and Testing of Electrical Equipment, published by the IET.
+All work is carried out strictly in accordance with the 5th Edition of the Code of Practice for the In-service Inspection and Testing of Electrical Equipment, published by the IET.

 Assets (appliances) will be categorised as either "Pass" or "Fail".
 We may be able to carry out repairs to equipment which has failed a PAT test in certain circumstances if so required and agreed to.
 Any such repairs are chargeable in addition to the inspection and testing.
 However in some instances the equipment may either need to be returned to the manufacturer for repair, or alternatively may be beyond economic repair.